ericlavigne/CarND-Traffic-Sign-Classifier/README.md

 I downloaded five additional German traffic sign images to further test the network.
 These are all high-quality images with good lighting, high resolution, and no obstructions.
 In other words, these should be very easy to classify.
-Despite this, I was surprised to find that the network correctly classified only 4 out of 5 signs, much worse than the 96% accuracy that the network achieved on the much more challenging data set from Udacity.
+As expected, the model classified all five signs correctly (100% accuracy).

 ![5 downloaded German traffic signs](https://raw.githubusercontent.com/ericlavigne/CarND-Traffic-Sign-Classifier-Project/master/figures/downloaded.png)

-The network correctly identified 4 of the signs with high confidence: speed limit 30 km/h (98%), keep right (98%), children crossing (90%), and roundabout (86%).
-However, the network was uncertain about the stop sign.
-It predicted 68% odds that this was a yield sign and only 10% odds that it was a stop sign.
-It even offered "speed limit 30 km/h" as a third guess with odds of 9%.
-These sign types are not similar at all to my eye, and I am confused as to how a network that works so well on average could make this mistake on what looks like an easy image to classify.
+Despite the perfect accuracy score, I note that the model was very uncertain about the classification of the stop sign.
+It estimated only 69% certainty that this was a stop sign, 8% odds that it was a bicycles crossing sign, and 6% odds that it was a yield sign.
+These other possibilities are very different signs, at least to my eye, so I don't understand how the model could be confused about this.

+  30kph:
+  *  94.96%  Speed limit (30km/h)
+  *   0.90%  Go straight or left
+  *   0.71%  Speed limit (20km/h)
+  *   0.68%  Speed limit (80km/h)
+  *   0.47%  Speed limit (50km/h)

+  keep-right:
+  *  95.18%  Keep right
+  *   0.67%  Turn left ahead
+  *   0.61%  End of no passing
+  *   0.57%  Dangerous curve to the right
+  *   0.50%  Go straight or right

+  children-crossing:
+  *  83.63%  Children crossing
+  *   4.31%  Bicycles crossing
+  *   2.42%  Speed limit (60km/h)
+  *   1.94%  Speed limit (120km/h)
+  *   1.18%  Right-of-way at the next intersection

+  roundabout:
+  *  95.58%  Roundabout mandatory
+  *   0.47%  Priority road
+  *   0.46%  Keep left
+  *   0.46%  Speed limit (100km/h)
+  *   0.42%  End of no passing by vehicles over 3.5 metric tons

+  stop:
+  *  69.15%  Stop
+  *   8.44%  Bicycles crossing
+  *   6.19%  Yield
+  *   2.58%  Speed limit (80km/h)
+  *   1.82%  Dangerous curve to the right

-### Installation
+Installation
+---

 1. Clone the repository